erwan-lemonnier/s3-image-resizer/README.md

 for url in urls:

-    # Fetch an image into memory
+    # Fetch image into memory
     i.fetch(url)

-    # Resize the image and store it to S3, and discard the resized
+    # Resize this image, store it to S3 and return its url
-    # image once stored
     url1 = i.resize(
         width=200
     ).store(